 A study of the factors determining the natural distribution of plants and animals in space and time.
 Three hours lecture and three hours laboratory per week.
+Weekend and day field trips may be required.
 Spring, odd years.

-Prerequisite: BIO 1459 and 1469 or 1409 or 1419.
+Prerequisite: BIO 1459 and 1479.